fomightez/Fasta2Structure-cli/README.md

 # Fasta2Structure-cli
-Fasta2Structure: A User-Friendly Tool for Converting Multiple Aligned FASTA Files to STRUCTURE Format, that is even more user-friendly because it doesn't need Tkinter and can this run well anywhere, such as on a computer cluster or in modern Jupyter.
+Fasta2Structure: A User-Friendly Tool for Converting Multiple Aligned FASTA Files to STRUCTURE Format, that is even more user-friendly because it doesn't need Tkinter and can thus run well anywhere, such as on a computer cluster or in Jupyter running remotely or in conjunction with software to make pipelines like Snakemake & NextFlow.
 Plus, combined with Jupyter served by the MyBinder service it will make it easier for anyone to try the software or use it without installing anything on their own computer.

 To make it more convenient to use, I've modified the Fasta2Structure script to allow more ways to run it to produce Fasta2Structure-cli.
+It will run on the command line if you supply arguments specifying files as input or fallback to running on the command line if Tkinter cannot connect to a graphical display.
 You can still try the original Tkinter-based software presently available at https://github.com/AdamBessa/Fasta2Structure without installing anything on your computer.
 You can go [here](https://gist.github.com/fomightez/e65761a066f56cbbc4c9b5b882c87380) and find a step-by-step to use a remote virtual desktop to test the Fasta2Structure script.
 Only you'll find it isn't as convenient as what is provided here.

 I **WILL DO(delete this note when done)** have added tests to make sure the Fasta2Structure-cli gives the same result as the Tkinter-based software presently available at https://github.com/AdamBessa/Fasta2Structure.